Sloane Stephens: Junior years

-Professional career
+Professional

 2007–11: Tour debut, entering the top 100

 Stephens played her first professional events on the ITF Women's Circuit in late 2007.
 In the spring of 2008, she received a qualifying wildcard into her first WTA Tour event, the Miami Open, where she lost her opening round match.
 She would lose in qualifying the next two years as well.
 Stephens also received wildcards into the US Open qualifying rounds for three consecutive years.
 In her first appearance in 2008, she defeated world No. 109, Melinda Czink, while still only 15 years old, but was unable to advance to the main draw in any of these appearances.
-During the summer of 2008, Stephens won her first professional title in doubles at a low-level $10K event in Wichita alongside partner Christina McHale.
+During the summer of 2008, Stephens won her first professional title in doubles at a low-level event in Wichita, alongside partner Christina McHale.

 In the middle of 2009, Stephens participated in World TeamTennis as a member of the New York Buzz.
 Although she seldom played on the pro tour that year, Stephens decided to turn pro in October following a strong junior season.
-In March 2010, Stephens qualified for the Indian Wells Open to make her WTA debut a week before turning 17.
+In March 2010, Stephens qualified for the Indian Wells Open to make her WTA Tour main-draw debut a week before turning 17.
 She defeated Lucie Hradecká in her first career main-draw match before losing to the defending champion, 12th-seeded Vera Zvonareva.
 Her only other WTA Tour win that year came at the Swedish Open in July.
 After starting the year ranked No. 802, she finished the 2010 season just inside the top 200 at No. 198.

 Stephens continued to climb the WTA rankings during the 2011 clay-court season.
-She won her first professional singles title at the Camparini Gioielli Cup, a $50K event in Italy.
+She won her first professional singles title at the Camparini Gioielli Cup, a $50k event in Italy.
 She then made it through qualifying at the French Open to make her Grand Slam main-draw debut in singles.
 Although she lost to Elena Baltacha, she rose to a career best No. 128 in the world.
-In August, Stephens entered the Southern California Open as a wildcard and defeated No. 20, Julia Görges, en route to her first WTA quarterfinal.
+In August, Stephens entered the Southern California Open as a wildcard and defeated No. 20, Julia Görges, en route to her first WTA Tour quarterfinal.
 Later that month, she was awarded a wildcard into her first US Open main draw.
 In the opening round, she defeated Réka Luca Jani for her first Grand Slam tournament match win.
 She then backed up that win by beating 23rd seed Shahar Pe'er.
 With this third-round appearance, Stephens made her debut in the top 100 of the WTA rankings and also became the youngest player in the top 100 at 18 years old.